sagemathinc/cocalc/notes/final_push.md

 - [x] (0:20?)
 (1:00) Fix `worksheet.worksheet.execute_code` thing, plus document in `javascript?

-<<<<<<< HEAD
+- [x] (0:30?) snap: make it so fact that each snapshot is made is stored in the database

+- [ ] (0:30?) snap: make it so size increase is stored as part of the snapshot entry in db.

+- [ ] (0:30?) snap: command line option so that snap server will enter *all* of its commits into the database under its current server_id.

---> - [ ] (2:00?) snap: merge list of available snapshots and use all servers that are working... from client using database.
+- [ ] (2:00?) snap: merge list of available snapshots and use all servers that are working... from client using database.
 Just make table of server_uuid,project_id, snapshot triples, and when getting list of snapshots, do it 100% via a database query.
 Snapshots for a down/off server just get ignored.
 For now, first server startup can re-enter all entries in database, though not needed in general.

 - [ ] (1:00?) snap: database can centrally cache directory listings for snapshots, with a ttl... though result depends on available snap servers, so be careful!